junmeng6025/ros_tutorial/README.md

 - switch the turtle to move or stay:
 - **Request a srv named `/turtle_command`, of type `std_srvs::Trigger`**

+The basic pipeline for a ROS server is:
+- Initialize a ROS node;
+- Create a Server object;
+- Wait for a service request.
+Get into the Callback() when getting request;
+- Implement the server functions in the Callback(), return the Response data.

 We skip the common steps mentioned before.
 Just don't forget to add the lines in CMakeKists.txt for C++, and to chmod for Python before compiling and running.
 ### Compile and run